The success of Yoga does not lie in the ability to perform postures but in how it positively changes the way we live our life and our relationships.

 We run our 200 Hour and 300 Hour Yoga Teacher Courses simultaneously.
 These accreditations are through Yoga Alliance, which offers a 200 Hour Credential and a 500 (200 + 300) Hour Credential.
 In order to attend our 300 Hour Course, applicants must already have a 200 Hour Certificate of Completion.
 Our combined student body therefore includes students with a range of experience enriching the experience for everyone.
 New students benefit from learning from their more advanced colleagues and more experienced teachers have the opportunity to teach their less experienced colleagues throughout the training.

-Adjunct faculty includes Sean Johnson & the Wild Lotus Band, Christianna Morley, RYT 200; and Manoj Chalam.
+Adjunct faculty includes Sean Johnson & the Wild Lotus Band and Christianna Morley, RYT 200.

 Each Core Weekend will embrace multiple aspects of our curriculum including flow, yin and gentle yoga, teaching methodology, practice teaching, posture modifications and sequencing, philosophy, anatomy and physiology, meditation, breath work, nature focus, and chanting.